LemmenAid/surf-spot-finder/README.md

 ### Future Implementations

 * In the future, I could implement the user name usage and favorite surf spots tracking functionality.
+* In the future I would like to add more information to the database, and cover all (coastal) Counties.

 ***